AyjuYaas/BIM/01_BIM1st/readme.md

-# BIM 1ST SEMESETER
+# BIM 1ST

-The Following Directory Contains all The Resources and Works Done on BIM 1st Semester\
+This Directory Contains all The Resources and Works Done on BIM 1st Semester\
 \
-The Programming Language Used:\
+The Programming Language Used:

-=> C
+- **C**
+  - [IT 232: C Programming]